 Dublin’s Liberty Bell is heading to the RockiesBack to News, Blogs & Events

-Liberty Bell, from Dublin-based Fluidedge, one of the companies participating in our cycling challenge, has won an international US technology challenge run by the Colorado Department of Transport (CDOT).
+Liberty Bell, a smart bicycle bell developed by Fluidedge, one of the companies participating in the Smart Dublin cycling challenge, has won an international US technology challenge run by the Colorado Department of Transport (CDOT).

-The Liberty Bell was designed in response to Smart Dublin’s cycling challenge.
-It is a smart bluetooth bicycle bell and auditing system which allows city authorities gather insights into the experience of cycling in their city.
+The Liberty Bell was designed in response to Smart Dublin’s cycling challenge and is a smart Bluetooth bicycle bell and auditing system which allows city authorities gather real-time insights into the experience of cycling in their city.

 “One of the greatest barriers to cycling in Dublin is the perception of feeling unsafe as well as being unsafe”, says Conor Cahill of Fluidedge.
 “We realised that it was important to understand the issues encountered by cyclists, while they were cycling.
 Given that it is difficult to interview someone on a bike, we needed a simple way to record and log issues that cyclists encountered.
 Liberty Bell is essentially a field research tool to gather qualitative data about the cycling experience.”

-“Cities really need a useful, cost-effective auditing system in order to understand and therefore improve the cycling landscape of a city”, says Síle Ginnane.
-“That Boulder, Colorado, which is one of five Platinum standard Bicycling Friendly Communities in the USA, has embraced Liberty Bell and sees its value in improving their city for cyclists, is further validation.”
+“Cities need a useful, cost-effective auditing system in order to understand and improve the cycling landscape of a city”, says Síle Ginnane.
+“That Boulder, Colorado, which is one of five Platinum-standard Bicycling Friendly Communities in the USA, has embraced Liberty Bell and sees its value in improving their city for cyclists, is further validation.”

 Initial proof of concept trials of Liberty Bell were carried out in Dublin in 2016, with the help of the Dublin Cycling Campaign and An Taisce Green Schools.
 Larger trials of Liberty Bell, funded by Smart Dublin, will be run in Dublin City over the course of Summer 2017.